 Expectation of Life.
-Expectation of life (life expectancy) is the number of years infants born in a specific year can expect to live if they experience the same age-specific death rates experienced during their birth year.
-(See Appendix B for explanation of calculation.)
+Expectation of life (life expectancy) is the number of years infants born in a specific year can expect to live if they experience the same agespecific death rate experienced during their birth year.
+(See Appendix B for an explanation of calculating life expectancy.)